We’ve raised almost 80% of the total funds needed for our two hospice residences.

 It’s a well-known truism of fundraising: the first 80% is hard.
 The last 20% is REALLY hard.

 Help us reach our goal and break ground in 2021.

-Residential hospice provides comfort, care and compassion at the end of life in a non-institutional setting.
-Governments around the world, including in Ontario, recognize the value of providing quality end-of-life care as part of the continuum of health-care services and with that recognition in mind, Durham Region Hospice is committed to building residential hospice in Clarington (five beds) and Whitby (10 beds), enabling Durham Region to help serve approximately 200 to 300 residents and their families per year.
+Hospice residences provide comfort, care and compassion at the end of life in a non-institutional setting.
+Governments around the world, including in Ontario, recognize the value of providing quality end-of-life care as part of the continuum of health-care services and with that recognition in mind, Durham Region Hospice is committed to building hospice residences in Clarington (nine beds) and Whitby (10 beds) enabling Durham Region to help serve approximately 200 to 300 residents and their families per year… all at no cost.

-The annual cost of hospital end-of-life care in Ontario is valued at $4.7 billion, and a typical hospital bed costs approximately $850 per day, marking a considerable drain on the province’s health-care system.
+The annual cost of hospital end-of-life care in Ontario is valued at $4.7 billion, and a typical acute care hospital bed costs approximately $1100 per day, marking a considerable drain on the province’s health-care system.
 Those costs become even more significant when considering that only five per cent of annual expected deaths require care in a hospital setting.
-The remaining 95 per cent can be better managed in a residential hospice care centre, which has an estimated cost of only $439 per day.
+The remaining 95 per cent can be better managed in a hospice residence care centre, which has an estimated cost of only $460 per day.

-The numbers speak for themselves – there is an undeniable need for residential hospice care in our community.
+The numbers speak for themselves – there is an undeniable need for hospice residence care in our community.